 Best 14-inch laptops 2024: Small size, big potential

-14-inch laptops have become one of the most popular form factors in recent years, and for good reason: they hit the sweet spot between a 13-inch laptop's portability and a 15-inch laptop's performance.
-The best ones handle complicated spreadsheets and dozens of browser tabs with ease while keeping everything large enough to read.
-I've been reviewing laptops since 2018, so I've been on the front lines of this form factor's rise.
+The best 14-inch laptops hit the sweet spot between a 13-inch laptop's portability and a 15-inch laptop's performance.
+They handle complicated spreadsheets and dozens of browser tabs with ease while keeping everything large enough to read.
+I've seen this size's popularity rise since I've started reviewing laptops in 2018, and it's become my favorite for all those reasons.

 This page is constantly updated based on our latest reviews to reflect Laptop Mag's current picks for the best 14-inch laptops in 2024.